Our Top 5 Amplified Phones for Severe Hearing Loss

 Moderately severe to severe hearing loss ranges from 56 to as far as 90 decibels.
 To compare, 50dB is the volume of a quiet suburb or a conversation at home, while 90dB is as loud as a Boeing 737 at 6000 feet.
 You are suffering from severe hearing loss if you:

 Cordless High Volume Phone

 Extra High Volume Phone

 If you're suffering from moderate to severe hearing loss, it's important to use an amplified telephone with a receiver volume of at least 50dB.
 If you're looking for a different phone, you can search our amplified telephones according to their maximum receiver volume.
-For your needs, we advise you to take a look all of our 60dB telephones, as well as our 50dB telephones.
+To find the right loud phone for you, take a look at Our Loudest Phones (41dB and over).